Fyrbll/intero-vim/README.md

     " intero-vim plugin mappings ------ {{{
     augroup intero_maps
       autocmd!
+      " When the option 'termwinkey' is <Esc>, you can enter Vim commands " like :q and :bn when the Intero window is selected by hitting " the escape key before typing the colon autocmd FileType haskell set termwinkey=<Esc>

+      " Set this to 1 if you want intero-vim to start automatically when you " open a .hs file
+      let g:intero_start_immediately=0

       " Load the neomake plugin files
       autocmd FileType haskell packadd neomake
       " Load the intero-vim plugin files
       autocmd FileType haskell packadd intero-vim
+      " Vim 8's package manager doesn't load files from a plugin's 'after' " directory, so we load an important script manually autocmd FileType haskell runtime OPT after/ftplugin/haskell/intero.vim

       " Start intero
       autocmd FileType haskell nnoremap <localleader>is :InteroStart<CR>
       " Kill intero
       autocmd FileType haskell nnoremap <localleader>ik :InteroKill<CR>
+      " Automatically kill Intero when :q is run from a .hs file autocmd QuitPre *.hs InteroKill

       " Open intero/GHCi split horizontally
       autocmd FileType haskell nnoremap <localleader>io :InteroOpen<CR>